top of page

 Art & Creative Practice

-Alongside her policy and writing work, Shivani is a mixed-media artist whose visual language emerges from a lifelong engagement with photography and the natural world.
+Alongside her policy and writing work, Shivani is a mixed-media artist whose visual language grows from a lifelong engagement with photography, nature, and quiet observation.

-Her practice moves fluidly between the poetic and the tactile — transforming her original photographs of botanicals, birds, equines, and light-drenched landscapes into large-scale artworks that blur the boundary between painting and photograph.
+Her practice moves fluidly between the poetic and the tactile.
+Working from her own photographs of botanicals, birds, equines, architectural spaces, and light-drenched landscapes, she transforms source imagery into layered artworks that blur the boundary between photograph and painting.

-Rooted in the aesthetics of Neo-Baroque and Romantic Naturalism, her work often stages a dialogue between beauty and transience — faded grandeur and wild growth, the seen and the remembered.
-Antique interiors, peeling walls, and dreamlike botanicals become backdrops where nature and emotion intertwine.
+Influenced by Neo-Baroque atmosphere, Romantic Naturalism, and Eastern philosophies of impermanence, her work often stages a dialogue between beauty and transience.
+Antique interiors, weathered surfaces, open landscapes, and dreamlike botanicals become quiet theatres where nature and emotion gently intersect.

-For Shivani, art is not confined to a medium but flows seamlessly between writing, image-making, and the natural world — a lived practice of curiosity, discipline, and wonder.
-Her work forms an immersive continuum of fine art that bridges the poetic and the contemplative, carrying forward a timeless dialogue between nature and the imagination.
+For Shivani, art flows seamlessly between image-making, writing, and the natural world.
+It is a lived, attentive practice — one that bridges the poetic and the contemplative, offering a timeless conversation between presence and absence, nature and imagination.

 Advocacy & Personal Life